My Story

 Qualifications

-I am tenured faculty and an advisor in the Communication Studies Department at Highline College for 20 years.
-Prior to that, I was tenure-track faculty for four years in the Speech Department at Darton College, a two-year unit of the University of Georgia system.
+I am tenured faculty and an advisor in the Communication Studies Department at Highline College since 2004.
+Prior, I was tenure-track faculty for four years in the Speech Department at Darton College, a two-year unit of the University of Georgia system.
 In this role, I earned an Advisor of the Year award.

+I have training in mental health first aid and trauma-informed teaching.
 I’ve earned three national awards for teaching and eLearning innovation from the National Council of Instructional Administrators, the National Institute for Staff and Organizational Development, and the Sloan-Consortium.
 I’ve authored a book called, “Say This, Not That to Your Professor: 20 Talking Tips for College Success” (Cognella, Pearson).
-I’ve written college advice articles for USA Today and the Washington Post, and contributed to an article in U.S. News and World Report.
+My advice on college success has appeared in USA Today, the Washington Post, and U.S. News & World Report.

-I have a Master of Arts in Communication Studies and a Bachelor of Science in Post-Secondary Education/Workforce Development, both from the University of Nevada, Las Vegas.
-I am proud to have an Associate of Arts degree in General Transfer from College of Southern Nevada.
+I have an M.A. in Communication Studies and a B.S. in Post-Secondary Education/Workforce Development, both from the University of Nevada, Las Vegas.
+I am proud to have a hard-earned A.A. degree in General Transfer from College of Southern Nevada.

 Publications